ricksonmenezes/wego-assignment/ReadMe.md

     tradeoff - this increases complexity of maintaining a in memory cache and makes it stateful.
 If application server is clustered, this memory cache will have to be offloaded onto a distributed cache.

+    benefits - Every minute, we have only around 700-900 car parks available_lots that change.
+This is around 30% of the data being updated instead.

  2. There are presently ~ 2000 car parks.
 So as a maintenance task, we are finding lat long of all car parks by calling the api/common/convert/3414to4326 API and loading them into the database so that any user request does not have to make outbound API calls.